DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 _Without doubt it was thanks to that monster's intrusion that I was able to defeat Vanessa._

-That so-called rasterrizer monster attacked Vanessa, which turned it into 3 vs 1 fight.
+That so-called rasterizer monster attacked Vanessa, which turned it into 3 vs 1 fight.
 And it's attack gravely wounded Vanessa.
 Moreover it was thanks to Code Holder's effect that he was able to make final push against Vanessa.